Catholic Sport Camps' FAQs

 Is there a goalie coach at your camp?

 Yes, multiple.
-Goalies are a huge part of a team; we do not believe in putting goalies on the ice just to "take shots," but rather to develop their skating technique as it relates to movement, balance, agility, and angling.
+Goalies are a huge part of a team; we do not believe in putting goalies in our camps just to "take shots," but rather to develop their techniques as it relates to movement, balance, agility, and angling.